Prospective examinees should collect an appropriate selection of the professional references summarized below:

 - Marine Engineering, R.L.
 Harrington, 1992, SNAME

-- Rules for Building and Classing Steel Vessels, American Bureau of Shipping, (ABS)
+- Rules for Building and Classing Marine Vessels, American Bureau of Shipping, (Marine Vessel Rules, MVR), American Bureau of Shipping, (ABS)

 - Mechanical Engineer's Handbook, Avallone and Baumeister, or